 As the trail stretches higher through hemp tree forests, you'll arrive at Kageni.
-Continue through beautiful forest of walnut and maple trees; soon you'll begin to see the first signs of Tibetan culture.
-There are beautiful views of fluttering prayer flags, ecological biodiversity, cascading waterfalls, and lush vegetation on the way to Shyanta (8,267 feet/ 2,520 m).
-From there, you'll tackle another 90 minutes of uphill trekking along narrow trails to your overnight stop, Chhepka (8,759 feet/ 2,670 m).
+Continue through forests of walnut and maple trees; soon, you'll begin to see the first signs of Tibetan culture.
+There are beautiful views of fluttering prayer flags, ecological biodiversity, cascading waterfalls, and lush vegetation on the way to Shyanta (8,267 ft / 2,520 m).
+From there, you'll tackle another 90 minutes of uphill trekking along narrow trails to your overnight stop, Chhepka (8,759 ft / 2,670 m).

 Trekking time: 6-7 hours

 Chat with a local specialist who can help organize your trip.